 In contrast, SSM takes a more prescriptive stance, outlining exactly how Scrum resides within the larger SAFe framework.
 SAFe gives broad recommendations on how to scale practices to multiple teams, which some appreciate and others find stifling.

 I have observed this difference in philosophy manifesting in the practice.
-For example, CSM-certified Scrum Masters tend to focus on perfecting implementation of Scrum at the team level and SSM-certified professionals lean toward organizational alignment and wider company patterns.
+For example, CSM-certified Scrum Masters tend to focus on perfecting the implementation of Scrum at the team level, and SSM-certified professionals lean toward organizational alignment and wider company patterns.

 The scope is, perhaps, the most important difference between CSM and SSM: